jin/rules_maven/README.md

 This is a experimental proof of concept; support is on a best-effort basis.

 Tested on Windows, macOS, Linux.

+## Features

+* WORKSPACE configuration
+* JAR, AAR, source JARs
+* Custom Maven servers
+* Reuse artifacts from a central Coursier cache
+* Supported on Windows, macOS, Linux

 ## Usage